Global Alliance for Preserving the History of WWII in Asia: Mission and goals

-Global Alliance's mission focuses on bringing about the proper closure of unresolved issues arising from Japan’s aggression that led to World War II in Asia and the Pacific.
-It seeks justice for victims through punishment of those criminals that were either never put on trial or set free without fulfilling their sentence.
-Furthermore, it asks war reparations to be given to such victims that have been neglected for over five decades.
+Global Alliance's mission focuses on bringing about the closure of issues arising from Japan's aggression that led to World War II in Asia and the Pacific.
+It seeks justice for victims through punishment of those who never faced justice in the post war environment.
+Furthermore, it asks war reparations to be given to such victims.

-Besides reparation and redress, members of Global Alliance seek to preserve and disseminate the true story of the war.
-Revisionist theories have focused on the denial of such massacres as the Rape of Nanjing, and the actual events that took place during the war are largely unknown in Japan and the West.
-To address this issue, the organization has worked towards building a memorial museum in the U.S. similar to the United States Holocaust Memorial Museum to preserve the truth of atrocities during World War II.
+Besides reparation and redress, members of Global Alliance seek to preserve and disseminate the events of the war.
+Revisionist theories have focused on the denial of such massacres as the Rape of Nanjing, and the events that took place during the war are largely unknown in Japan and the West.
+To address this issue, the organization has worked towards building a memorial museum in the U.S. similar to the United States Holocaust Memorial Museum to preserve the memory of atrocities during World War II.
 Finally, Global Alliance advocates expanded coverage of World War II history in the public school textbooks, and has promoted the inclusion of material on the Asian experience of the war.
-Prevalent focus has been given to the European experience, which was not the only region suffering large losses during the war.